Vecchia Gaussian Processes: on probabilistic and statistical properties: Probabilistic properties

-We apply the same operator norm definition to $G_j$ and their compositions.
-Then in view of Lemma \ref{lem:GP flat}, the difference between the operators $G_j$ and $P_j$ tends to zero in operator norm.
-Therefore, to give an upper bound for the operator norm of the recursive Gaussian interpolation operator $G_{j_2} G_{j_2-1} \cdots G_{j_1} (f)$, for some $j_1<j_2,$ it is sufficient to control the corresponding recursive interpolation with the polynomial operators.
+We define the supremem norm for $G_{j}$ and their compositions in the same way.
+Then, in view of Lemma \ref{lem:GP flat}, the difference between the operators $G_j$ and $P_j$ tends to zero in operator norm.
+Therefore, to obtain an upper bound for the operator norm of the recursive Gaussian interpolation operator $G_{j_2} G_{j_2-1} \cdots G_{j_1} (f)$, for some $j_1<j_2,$ it is sufficient to control the corresponding recursive interpolation using the polynomial operators.

 To this end, let us introduce the notation